1. What recycling/waste streams does KS Environmental collect?

 Acceptable items into your food organics bin include:

-Fruit & vegetables, plate scrapings, rice & pasta, breads & cake, coffee grounds, tea bags, flowers, eggs/egg shells.
+Fruit & vegetables, plate scrapings, rice & pasta, breads & cake, coffee grounds, flowers, eggs/egg shells.

 The following items are NOT acceptable in your food organics bin: